gvwilson/sensibleadventures/cloudherd/new.md

 should too, just in case, but..."
 He shrugged again.
 "The minister isn't one to trust people, much less the Gifted."

 "I don't believe you," Kulbinder said flatly.
-"Most respected, he's lying.
-It's a trick to distract us.
+"Most respected, it's just a trick to distract us.
 Look!"

 Noxy turned to look where the tiger pointed and gasped.
 How could she have forgotten about Pillow?
 She might be older than some of the